samirabr12/CS329E_FinalProject/README.md

 1. Login/register path with Firebase
 2. Settings Screen.
 The three behaviors we implemented are Sound Alerts, Notifications, Dark Mode
 3. Non-default fonts and colors used
+4. For Grocery List (TableView) - swiping from left to right allows you to edit an item and swiping from right to left allows you to delete an item
+5. Calculator - Can edit calculation by changing text inputs, can delete calculation by swiping right to left, and can confirm reset of calculation with reset button

 Two Major elements used: